GenieTim/genieblog.ch/source/_posts_en/2019/2019-08-02-four-ways-to-align-two-elements-next-to-each-other-in-latex.en.md

 cover_image: false
 ---

-Of course there are more than just four ways to do layout like aligning elements next to each other.
+Of course there are more than four ways to do layout like aligning elements next to each other.
-In this post, I just want to summarize the four ways I tend to use:
+In this post, I want to summarize the four ways I tend to use:

   * Flowfram
   * Table